catafest/colab_google/README.md

   catafest_004.ipynb - testing the cirq python package for quantum computing;

-  catafest_005.ipynb - using the estimator on tensoflow;
+  catafest_005.ipynb - using the estimator on tensoflow 2.0;